 Testosterone replacement therapy and fertility – can you have both?

 You may be thinking about starting TRT, but perhaps you want to have a family sometime in the near future?
-Perhaps you’ve heard that testosterone replacement therapy and fertility don’t mix?
-You want to sort all of these life-destroying symptoms but you don’t want to be shooting blanks when the time comes.
+Perhaps you’ve heard that having testosterone replacement therapy and fertility isn’t possible?
+You want to sort all of these life-destroying symptoms but you also want a family when the time comes.

 Before you lose hope and resign yourself to a life of grumpiness and depression – unable to have sexual relations, mounting stress and a growing midriff by the day – read ahead, is TRT as bad for fertility as you think?
 And if so, what can I do about it?

-Men with naturally low levels of testosterone have lower sperm counts and quality then men with normal or high testosterone.
+Men with naturally low levels of testosterone have lower sperm counts and quality than men with normal or high testosterone.